bcgov/devhub-resources/resources/community/npm-publishing.md

 ## Best Practices For Publishing npm Packages

-This page is a stub, we are looking to get content contributed to this document :) Please [fork and pr](https://github.com/bcgov/devhub-resources/blob/master/resources/community/npm-publishing.md)!
+This content is lonely and needs help!
+Some of the things we are looking to cover include:

-Things to cover:

 - @bcgov npm org
 - how to submit a repo to be published
 - package maintenance
 - package versioning
 - package documentation

+Please fork and pull  this [repo](https://github.com/bcgov/devhub-resources/blob/master/resources/community/npm-publishing.md)!